Visitor visa Canada

 - Reasons to Extend your Visitor Visa in Canada

-- How to Apply for a Visitor Visa Extension
+- Does Applying for a Visitor Visa Extension Allow You to Stay in Canada Legally?

-- Can I get Help with my Visa Application or Extending my Temporary Visitor Status in Canada?
+- Get Help with my Visa Application or Extending my Temporary Visitor Status in Canada

 What is a visitor visa?

-A visitor visa (officially called a ‘temporary resident visa’ – or TRV for short), is a document issued by the immigration officer that authorizes you to enter the territory of Canada.
+A visitor visa is a document issued by the immigration officer that authorizes a citizen of a foreign country to enter the territory of Canada.
+It’s officially called a ‘temporary resident visa’ – or TRV for short.

-Does Having a Visitor Visa Automatically Guarantee Entry to Canada?
+Does Having a TRV Automatically Guarantee Entry to Canada?

-No, the final decision is made by the Canadian Border Services Agency Officer at the port of entry.
+No, the final decision is made at the port of entry.
+While consular officers evaluate visa applications outside of Canada, ensuring that applicants meet all the entry requirements before approval, upon arrival, a Canadian Border Services Agency Officer (CBSA) officer will assess whether they meet the criteria for entry.
 The border services officer must be satisfied that the foreign national will have the ability and willingness to leave Canada at the end of their stay.

 If the office is not satisfied you meet all these requirements, you may be denied entry to the country.
 In reality, however, this is a rare occasion.